DevDanObi/enterprise-infrastructure-lab/README.md

 ## Key Design Principles

 - VLAN-based segmentation for isolation
-- Extended ACL enforcing business policy (R&D-only access to Co-lo over HTTPS)
+- Extended ACL enforcing business policy (for instance,R&D segment of the enterprise should only use https to communicate with services in the Co-lo only over HTTPS)
 - Standard ACL protecting management plane
 - GRE over IPsec for secure site-to-site communication
 - Centralized monitoring using SNMP and Syslog